 Radial Arm Saw… Dead?
 Seriously?

-Every so often I run across a comment on a blog or an article that declares the death of the radial arm saw.
+Occasionally I run across a blog comment or an article that declares the death of the radial arm saw.
 “They’re outdated.
 They’re too dangerous.
 They take up too much space.”

-How can you pronounce the radial arm saw dead when you consider it has been a trusted tool in the shop through history.
-There are many legends of radial arm saws from the 1950s still being used.
-Now these aren’t your average, everyday lower price point radial arm saws.
-The old DeWalt and new Original Saw models are built like tanks.
+How can you pronounce the radial arm saw dead when it is considered a trusted tool in the shop throughout history?
+Legendary radial arm saws from the 1950s are still in use today.
+Now, these aren’t your average, every day, lower price-point radial arm saws.
+DeWalt manufactured radial arms saws like armored tanks.
+Original Saw Company followed suit.
 To clarify, you can’t kill these saws.

 Old, still functioning, radial arm saw